NASAPsyche/irondb/README.md

 Used to render views on the server with Bootstrap and JQuery used as the primary front-end tools.
 Each template has in view is used for the corresponding route.
 Components are used to break up commonly used code snippets as well as define template responses for AJAX calls.
 #### **Important notes**:
 - Bootstrap component used on all pages to provide access to bootstrap and it's dependencies.
-- The public folder is very tied to the views:
+- The public folder is tied to the views in many ways:
 	- Each template has some added styles through css found in public/stylesheets.
 	- Front-end functionality written in JQuery found in the public/javascripts folder.
 	- public/images folder used to store static images used by the site.